Skip to main content

 • You already operate enterprise OAuth in your IdP and want to reuse those tokens for Client API access.

-1. Register an OAuth client in your IdP using Authorization Code; add Proof Key for Code Exchange (PKCE) for public/native clients.
+1. Register an OAuth client in your IdP using the Authorization Code flow.
+Add Proof Key for Code Exchange (PKCE) for public/native clients if required by your IdP.

-4. Your application calls the Glean Client API, passing the bearer token in the Authorization header and includes the header X-Glean-Auth-Type: OAuth.
+After you set up IDP-configured OAuth, your application can call the Glean Client API using OAuth tokens issued by your IdP.
+Your application calls the Glean Client API, and passing the bearer token in the Authorization header and includes the header X-Glean-Auth-Type: OAuth.

 Token characteristics